lfitzpatrick0/GoodLang/readme.md

 # CPSC323
-This is my workspace for CPSC 323
+This is my workspace for CPSC 323, where I will keep various programming projects.